Thushal-bk/Citizen-Science-App/comp2110-2020-citizen-science-starter-master/README.md

-# COMP2110/6110 Starter Kit - Citizen Science Web Application
+# COMP2110/6110 - Citizen Science Web Application

-This is the starter kit for the 2020 Web Application assignment.
+This is a citizen science Web Application developed for my Web Technologies assignment in 2020.
 It contains a Python based web server that provides a JSON API to the data required for the application.
 You can run the Python server with the command: